 FluentU is home to the most effective language learning videos online.
-With it, your students get to immerse in real-world video clips like movie trailers, vlogs and music videos.

 Our interactive transcription technology ensures that your students get the most from every clip you show them.
 How so?
 Try hovering over the lines or tapping any word.
 You’ll notice that each word in the transcription is a portal to a deep dive into that very word.
 You’ll get translation, meaning, pronunciation, images, usage examples and more!